 THE WHISKY CREATION TEAM

 THE MURRAY McDAVID

 At Murray McDavid, we celebrate Scotch whisky with our friends and fellow whisky lovers, by hosting whisky tastings and gatherings in beautiful settings around the UK and beyond.
 We also host whisky tastings and trips on the ‘Murray McDavid’, our 60ft traditional wooden boat, moored on the River Clyde in the centre of Glasgow.
-Earlier this year, in 2017, we were the official sponsors of the Scottish Opera for a tour of the west coast of Scotland performing songs from ‘Pirates of Penzance’ and ‘Bubble McBea’.
+In 2017 we were the official sponsors of the Scottish Opera for a tour of the west coast of Scotland performing songs from ‘Pirates of Penzance’ and ‘Bubble McBea’.

 As a proud partner of the Spirit of Speyside Festival, we enjoy the annual celebrations of the great Scottish drink, this year we hosted a guests from as far as Brazil at our Parkmore Distillery Manager’s House for tastings and blending workshops.
 We closed the Spirit of Speyside with a night to remember, over 100 guests joined us for a cèilidh on the lawn at Parkmore, overlooking the beautiful distillery – a belly full of food, lively traditional fiddle band accompanied by some very spirited dancing from our guest and of course an array of fine drams were enjoyed by many.